ioncoincore/ion-bitbucket/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package iond/ion-qt for deb builds
+This directory contains files used to package iond/ion-qt for Debian-based Linux systems.
+If you compile iond/ion-qt yourself, there are some useful files here.

-## build-dpkg.sh

-this is a script to be runned from ion root

-	./contrib/debian/build-dpkg.sh

-## prepare-dpkg.sh

-To create man pages for debian, run prepare.dpkg (_same script as gen manpages with simply different manpages folder_)

-	./contrib/debian/prepare-dpkg.sh
+## ion: URI support ##

+ion-qt.desktop  (Gnome / Open Desktop)
+To install:

+	sudo desktop-file-install ion-qt.desktop
+	sudo update-desktop-database

+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your ion-qt binary to `/usr/bin` and the `../../share/pixmaps/ion128.png` to `/usr/share/pixmaps`

+ion-qt.protocol (KDE)